MakeIt2021/SolveIt/README.md

 # SolveIt - Count as you want
-### What is "beta" branch?
+### What is SolveIt?
-Here you can find something, which wasn`t published, which is under development 😎
+SolveIt is an application which helps you to improve your verbal counting skills.